PerkfolioApp/perkvault-privacy/README.md

 ### Data You Provide — Stored Locally On Your Device

-All personal and financial information you enter into Perkfolio is stored exclusively on your device using Apple's SwiftData framework.
+All personal and financial information you enter into PerkVault is stored exclusively on your device using Apple's SwiftData framework.
 This includes:

 - Credit and charge card names, networks, and annual fees
 - Card benefit details, dollar values, and usage amounts